-We performed our engagement in accordance with the professional standards applicable in Austria with regard to other assurance engagements (KFS/PG 13) and Opinion 22 of the Austrian Financial Reporting and Auditing Committee (AFRAC) as amended in December 2020, and the evaluation of the Consolidated Corporate Governance Report.
+We performed our engagement in accordance with the professional standards applicable in Austria with regard to other assurance engagements (KFS/PG 13) and the Opinion of the Austrian Financial Reporting and Auditing Committee on the preparation and evaluation of the (Consolidated) Corporate Governance Report in accordance with section 243 c and 267b UGB (AFRAC Opinion 22 as amended in December 2020).

 These standards require that we comply with our ethical requirements, including rules on independence, and that we plan and perform our procedures by considering the principle of materiality to be able to express a limited assurance conclusion based on the assurance obtained.

-The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement; consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
+The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement; consequently the level of assurance obtained in a limited assurance engagement been performed.